What’s in My Shop?

 - Keep your blade speed up.
 If it slows down, stop pushing the blade forward, let it get back to speed, and then continue a bit more slowly.
 A faster blade speed leaves fewer burrs on the rings.

 My workshop now includes a 3-pound Lortone Tumbler.
 I’ve been working with sterling silver more frequently and wanted a tumbler to give those pieces a high, professional shine.
 Tumbling is the way to do it.
-Note: No tumbling for plated materials, although filled wire should be fine.
+Note: No tumbling for plated materials, although filled wire is fine.

 - 2 pounds of stainless steel mixed shot (stainless steel doesn’t rust and will last pretty much forever);